Srivastava57Harsh/EthForAll/README.md

 </p>
 <blockquote align="center">built on <span style="color: #8b0000;">☕</span> at <a href="https://ethforall.devfolio.co/">ETHforAll</a>.</blockquote>

+# 💪 Problem Statement

+In India, people do not have huge capital to spend on investment at a particular moment or in one go and do not have the option of investing it on a recurring basis.
+As an attempt to solve the same, we present you SigmaStart

 # 💡 Goals

 - Use SigmaStart to kickstart your projects and ideas and bring them to life.